Admissions Requirements & Application

 An Application for Admission is available from the Gutenberg office or as a PDF at www.gutenberg.edu/pdfs/admission_app.pdf.

 Admission decisions rely heavily on the student’s written application, essays, and interview.
 The prospective student should take great care in writing the required essays; they should represent the student’s best effort.

 - Two written essays

 - Two references: an academic recommendation and a character recommendation

-- SAT scores (see below)
+- SAT, ACT, or CLT test scores (see below)

 - High school transcript

 - Copy of high-school diploma or G.E.D. certificate and written description of course of study